Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 831-241-7501

 CruzMedMo offers only walk-ins for vaccines and boosters, typically on Wednesdays and Fridays between 9 a.m. and 4 p.m.
-However, the only open day for this week is Friday, Dec.
-31.
+However, all appointments are booked this week.

+Due to a shortage of COVID tests, CruzMedMo will be offering appointment-only testing this week and is currently fully booked.
+As of now, the company plans to resume normal service hours at Faith Community Church — 115 S. Morrissey Ave., Santa Cruz — on Monday.

 Emeline Health Center